Fortanix Data Security Manager Using Secret Store CSI Driver

 Ensure that the Export permission is selected.

-3. Click the IMPORT button to create the new security object.
+3. Click IMPORT to create the new security object.

-4. Similarly, repeat the Steps 1 to 3 to create another security object.
+4. Similarly, repeat Steps 1 to 3 to create another security object.
 For example, secret_name_2.

-The two new security objects have been added to the Fortanix DSM successfully.
+The two new security objects are added to the Fortanix DSM successfully.

 6.0 Infrastructure Setup